spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/internal-support/index.html.md

 ## Should I Contact GitLab Support?

 For general questions regarding GitLab ("Can GitLab do x?", "How do I do y with GitLab?") please ask in [#questions](https://gitlab.slack.com/messages/questions), or if you think you've encountered a bug or something isn't behaving right while using GitLab try asking in [#is-this-known](https://gitlab.slack.com/archives/CETG54GQ0).
 Doing so ensures that [everyone can contribute](https://about.gitlab.com/company/mission/#mission) to an answer.
-If you're not getting one and believe that Support is the best team to ask, try cross-posting your question in the [relevant GitLab Support channel](#on-slack).

-However, keep in mind that those channels are specifically for questions *about* the various GitLab Support teams, not for questions about GitLab, the product.
+GitLab Support's [Slack channels](#support-team-slack-channels) are specifically for the various GitLab Support **teams**, not for questions about GitLab the product.
 If you're working with a customer that requires technical support, please advise them to [contact GitLab Support](#requesting-support-for-customers).

 ### Support Team Meta Project

 If you'd like to ask a longer term or larger scope question, propose an idea to GitLab Support, discuss something with us, or suggest an improvement or change to any of our workflows, please visit the [issue tracker](https://gitlab.com/gitlab-com/support/support-team-meta/issues) of the **[Support Team Meta](https://gitlab.com/gitlab-com/support/support-team-meta)** project and create an issue there.
 Please keep in mind that it is open to the community and as such **should not contain any sensitive information**, so links to Zendesk or other references are encouraged.

-### On Slack

-**IMPORTANT:** For questions about specific customer situations, we need a support ticket (from the customer) or an internal request (from a GitLab team member). **We cannot act on any customer-specific requests made through Slack.** If you want to request that we place additional attention on an **existing** ticket or internal request, please use the [Support Ticket Attention Request Form](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/support_escalation/) ([handbook entry](https://about.gitlab.com/handbook/support/internal-support/support-escalations.html)).

-The following channels are where GitLab Support can be found on Slack and are the best places to reach us, depending on what you need.

-- [#support_gitlab-com](https://gitlab.slack.com/messages/C4XFU81LG/) - This channel is specifically for the GitLab.com support team.
-They handle GitLab.com related tickets.
-It should be used if you have a quick question about the GitLab.com Support Team specifically.
-- [#support_self-managed](https://gitlab.slack.com/messages/support_self-managed/) - This channel is specifically for the self-managed support team.
-They handle self-managed production issues, triage bugs, and self-managed emergencies, among other things.
-- [#support_licensing-subscription](https://gitlab.slack.com/messages/support_licensing-subscription/) - This channel handles license and subscription issues.
-- [#support_ticket-attention-requests](https://gitlab.slack.com/messages/CBVAE1L48/) - This channel is for support ticket attention requests and other items which require support managers' attention.
-- [#feed_zd-main](https://gitlab.slack.com/messages/C1CKSUTL5/) - Feed of all self-managed Zendesk ticket activities.

-In order to attract GitLab Support's attention on Slack, you can use the team handles, mentioning multiple team members in a message or a thread where our [**urgent** attention](/handbook/communication/#be-respectful-of-others-time) is needed.
-Support team handles are:

-- `@support-selfmanaged` - Self-managed support team members.
-- `@support-dotcom` - GitLab.com support team members.
-- `@supportmanagers` - Support director and managers.

 ## Support Tickets & Customer Information

 ### Requesting Support for Customers

-If your customer contacts you requiring technical support, there are two good options available to you:
+If your customer contacts you requiring technical support, the following options are available to you:

-1. (Recommended) In most cases, please direct them to open a ticket through the Support Portal.
+1. (Recommended) In most cases, please direct them to [open a ticket through the Support Portal](https://gitlab.zendesk.com).
 It is Support's primary function to provide technical support for our customers, and as paid users, they are entitled to access to us.
 This option is recommended as the customer is best positioned to describe their own issue and needs.
-Ensure that the customer understands that it will almost always be the fastest path to response to reach out to support directly, cc'ing in their technical account manager, as the support team operates within a 24/7 model, unlike any other team at GitLab.
+Ensure that the customer understands that it will almost always be the fastest path to response to reach out to Support directly.

+1. To request adjustments to licenses, subscriptions, renewals, trials, trial extensions, temp licenses, etc., you can [open an Internal Request](#internal-requests) on behalf of the customer (more details [below](#internal-requests)).
+    - **Note:** If the customer already has a license/subscription, and is getting errors while applying it, it's best for the customer to open a Support ticket directly with us.
+    - **Note:** To submit the form you must have a [Zendesk Light Agent account](#requesting-a-zendesk-light-agent-account), which all GitLab team members can request.
+The account also enables team members to see customer tickets in Zendesk, and leave notes for the Support team.

-1. In sensitive cases in which asking a customer to open a ticket would aggravate a situation, you can open a support ticket.
-Please ensure first that you aren't logged into Zendesk with a light agent account.
-If you are, a straightforward workaround is to use a private/incognito window in your browser-of-choice to submit the ticket.
+1. In sensitive cases where asking a customer to open a ticket would aggravate a situation, you can open a Support ticket on behalf of the customer.
+   - **Note:** You cannot be logged into Zendesk if you choose this option, because Zendesk automatically closes any tickets submitted with `gitlab.com` email addresses.
+Instead, use a private/incognito window in your browser to submit the ticket.
 When submitting the ticket, in the "Your email address" field, enter your customer's email address.

-If you'd like to be CC'd on the ticket, please make sure you request it on the ticket body.
+If you should be CC'd on the ticket, please request it in the ticket body.

 ### Requesting support for GitLab.com users that have account or login issues

 GitLab.com users that have account or login issues should [open a new ticket](https://support.gitlab.com/hc/en-us/requests/new).
 They should select "GitLab.com (SaaS) User Accounts and Login Issues" as the reason for the request.

+### If a customer cannot login to GitLab Support Zendesk / customer portal

+Customers having difficulty logging into the Zendesk customer portal should first [try our documented troubleshooting steps](https://about.gitlab.com/support/#having-trouble-with-the-support-portal).
+These steps almost always resolve the difficulty.

+If those tips do not resolve the problem, you can open an [Internal Request > Other](#internal-requests) on their behalf.

-### Requesting Customer Information
+### Requesting to see Customer Information

-According to our [privacy policies](/privacy/), Support will not provide any information regarding customers, groups, projects, etc, to you that are not available publicly.
+According to our [privacy policies](/privacy/), Support does not provide any information regarding customers, groups, projects, etc, to you that are not available publicly.
 This includes situations where a customer is requesting information about their own projects, groups, etc. If they are unable to authenticate, we cannot assume they are who they say they are.
 If they are locked out, please have them submit a support ticket.

-### Submitting internal license request extensions and viewing Support Tickets

-Sales requests for self managed and GitLab.com subscription extensions are now submitted via Zendesk instead of via an internal GitLab issue.
-You should now use the [internal requests form](https://gitlab-com.gitlab.io/support/internal-requests-form/) for such requests.
-Please note that submitting the form requires a Zendesk 'Light Agent' account, which all GitLab team members can request.
-The account also enables team members to see customer tickets in Zendesk and leave notes for the Support team.
-These accounts are free.

-#### Requesting a ZenDesk 'Light Agent' account
+### Requesting a ZenDesk 'Light Agent' account

 A Zendesk Light Agent account is required to view Support Tickets and can be obtained without manager approval.